PratisthaSingh03/SQL-Data-Cleaning-Project/README.md

    - Identified unusually high or low layoff numbers that could skew analysis.

 ## Files in the Repository
-- `data_cleaning.sql`: Contains all the SQL queries used to clean and transform the data.
+- `Data Cleaning and Transformation in SQL.sql`: Contains all the SQL queries used to clean and transform the data.
 - `layoffs_data.csv`: The original raw dataset used for the project.